abrahampf/CSE403-HomeRun/README.md

   <img width="500" alt="image" src="https://github.com/abrahampf/CSE403-HomeRun/assets/108777737/c450383d-3686-4649-bcb7-51d5ea50c345">

-- On the right tab of the android, in the Run Device setting select all compatible devices and then click on refresh.
+- On the right tab of the Android, in the Run Device setting select all compatible devices and then click on refresh.

   <img width="500" alt="image" src="https://github.com/abrahampf/CSE403-HomeRun/assets/108777737/48d4e591-d01f-4318-a5a2-9cb64e47958e">

-- Go to the Run device setting again and now your android phone should show up select that and press the build button.
+- Go to the Run device setting again and now your Android phone should show up select that and press the build button.

 - This should let you save the APK, save it in your desired folder.

-- Drag the APK folder in the desired folder in your phone from your computer.
+- Drag the APK folder in the desired folder on your phone from your computer.

 - Find that APK in your phone (it should be where you placed it from your computer) and then install it.